AtanasKisyov/sap_data_analysis/README.md

 There should be a third file which must contain the information for all circuit wires in your system.
 Be sure to name them "obsolete_wires.csv", "active_wires.csv" and "lower_wires.csv"

-Run the "main.py" file the console.
+Run the "main.py" file in the console.
 You will be asked what type of analysis you need.
 Choose between "single wires" and "twisted wires"